ansible/receptor/docs/source/user_guide/interacting_with_nodes.rst

 Once connected to a control service, one can issue commands like "status" or "work list" and get JSON-formatted responses back.

 Keep in mind that a "work submit" command will require a payload.
 Type out the payload contents and press ctrl-D to send the EOF signal.
 The socket will then close and work will begin.
-See :ref:`workceptor` for more on submitting work via receptor.
+See :ref:`user_guide/workceptor:workceptor` for more on submitting work via receptor.

 .. _control_service_commands: